 - Once all ArcGIS Data Store installations are updated to the latest release, use the configuredatastore command utility to reconfigure each data store type with the hosting GIS Server site.

-- For relational and tile cache data stores, log in to the primary machine as the user who installed ArcGIS Data Store and run the configuredatastore utility.
-This upgrades the data store on both the primary and secondary machine.
+- For relational and tile cache data stores, sign in to either the primary or standby machine as the user who installed ArcGIS Data Store and run the configuredatastore utility.
+This upgrades the data store on both the primary and standby machine.

-In this example, the configuredatastore utility is run on the primary machine where both the relational and tile cache data stores are running.
+In this example, the configuredatastore utility is run on a machine where both the relational and tile cache data stores are running.
 Both data stores are configured with the GIS Server site https://myserver.network.com:6443/arcgis:

 ./configuredatastore.sh https://myserver.network.com:6443/arcgis serveradmin MyAdminPassword /home/ags/arcgis/datastore/usr/arcgisdatastore --stores relational,tilecache